 Mathematics is popular on many digital learning platforms.
 It is followed by languages, art, and music.
 Students also take science lessons.
 For college students, digital learning is mostly for languages, arts, technology, business, and sciences such as Chemistry, Biology, and Physics.
-Digital writing sites are also popular for college students, as most of them want to learn how to create the perfect term papers.
+Digital writing sites are also famous for college students, as most of them want to learn how to create the perfect term papers.

 What you need to consider when choosing an online tutor

 Some digital study schools, such as Yup Tutor, offer specialized teaching.
 It means that you might have to pay other instructors for other subjects such as languages and art on such a platform.
 When shopping for online study websites, therefore, consider: